-Chairman Isakson, Chairman Takano and distinguished members of the committees, we respect the important work that you have done and continue to do to improve Veteran services and benefits.
+Chairman Moran, Chairman Takano, Ranking Member Tester, Ranking Member Roe, and distinguished members of the committees on Veterans Affairs, we respect the important work that you have done and continue to do to improve Veteran services and benefits.
 I emphasize again, that we are government to government partners with VA in the delivery of services and care to those who have served in uniform.
-SDVAs serve as a nexus and link to local communities.
+SDVAs serve as an expanding hub and link to local communities.
 Our presence today illustrates your recognition of NASDVA's contribution and value in serving our nation's Veterans and their families.
 With your help and continued support, we can ensure our Veterans and their needs are adequately resourced and remain a priority.
 The difficult challenges we address today are critical investments, which become the foundation of our promise to serve those who have borne the battle and for their families, and survivors.